 The 5 Biggest Cities in The United Kingdom

 London, first settled during the reign of the Roman Empire over what is now Britain, is today the capital city of both England and the United Kingdom.
-The city is the most populous with a population of 14,032,000 inhabitants who speak over 300 languages.
+The city is the most populous city in the United Kingdom with a population of 14,032,000 inhabitants who speak over 300 languages.
 London is one of the leading global cities in art, entertainment, commerce, finance, fashion, media, and healthcare.
 The city is also one of the world’s leading financial centers and has the fifth largest metropolitan area GDP in the world.
-London, which is home to four World Heritage Sites and some magnificent buildings in London including the Tower of London.
-The number of homeless families has grown significantly in the city because of the increasing population.
+London, which is home to four World Heritage Sites, is among the world's most visited cities.

-The metropolitan city of Birmingham is in the West Midlands of England, and its largest city outside of London.
+The city of Birmingham is in the West Midlands of England.
+After London, it is the largest city in the United Kingdom by population.
 The city is home to 3,737,000 inhabitants, the 9th populous city in Europe.
 Birmingham grew to prominence in the 18th Century during the Midlands Enlightenment and Industrial Revolution.
 Today, the city’s economy is driven by the service sector being a major international commercial sector.
 The city is also a conference, retail, events, and transport hub.
 Its economy is the second largest in the United Kingdom with an average GDP of $121 billion.
 Its six universities make it one of the largest higher education centers.
 The cultural institutions in the city enjoy international recognition because of the vibrant art, music, culinary, and literary scenes.